Dianthus

-Dianthus (/daɪˈænθəs/ dy-AN-thəs) is a genus of about 340 species of flowering plants in the family Caryophyllaceae, native mainly to Europe and Asia, with a few species in north Africa and in southern Africa, and one species (D. repens) in arctic North America.
+Dianthus (/daɪˈænθəs/ dy-AN-thəs) is a genus of about 340 species of flowering plants in the family Caryophyllaceae, native mainly to Europe and Asia, with a few species in northern and southern Africa, and one species (D. repens) in arctic North America.
+A least two species are introduced in North America: Dianthus armeria and Dianthus deltoides.
 Common names include carnation (D. caryophyllus), pink (D. plumarius and related species), and sweet william (D. barbatus).

 Description

-The species are mostly herbaceous perennials (a few are annual or biennial), and some are low subshrubs with woody basal stems.
+The species are mostly herbaceous perennials (though a few are annual or biennial) and some are low subshrubs with woody basal stems.
 The leaves are opposite, simple, mostly linear and often strongly glaucous grey green to blue green.
 The flowers have five petals, typically with a frilled or pinked margin, and are (in almost all species) pale to dark pink.
 One species, D. knappii, has yellow flowers with a purple centre.
 Some species, particularly the perennial pinks, are noted for their strong spicy fragrance.